 We build walls and fences to protect our property and possessions, something that the nomadic tribes around the world, including our own aborigines, see as unnecessary.
-We also erect barriers in our own minds that deliberately discriminate against things or people we do not necessarily understand.
+We also erect barriers in our own minds that deliberately discriminate against things or people we don’t necessarily understand.

-In every society there are some ‘bad eggs’ and no one will argue that there is not a criminal element here among Australians.
-Therefore we should not judge all those who come from other countries by referring to them in broad derogatory terms like Islamic extremists, terrorists or drug runners.
+In every society there are always some ‘bad eggs’ and no one will argue that there is not a criminal element here among Australians.
+Therefore, we should not judge all those who come from other countries by referring to them in broad derogatory terms like extremists, terrorists or drug runners.

 Just as the wall between East and West Germany came tumbling down, so too must we be prepared to break down our own personal barriers, particularly those barriers we build in our own minds.